A Photographer’s Guide to Light: Noticing Direct Reflections

 four times the lightfour times the lightfour times the light

-If the light is moved to half the distance, it’s going to reflect four times as much light—exactly what the inverse square law says that it will.
+If the light is moved to the distance, it’s going to reflect four times as much light—exactly what the inverse square law says that it will.

 Objects With Lots of Direct Reflection

-This leads us to an important concept when photographing objects that have a lot of direct reflection, where you need to give more thought to where you position the lights in objects to reflect back to the camera.
+This leads to an important when photographing objects that have a lot of direct reflection, where you need to give more thought to where you position the lights in objects to reflect back to the camera.

 In other words, you don’t think about how to light the object as much as you think about how to get the reflection of the light—which is pretty much the only thing that you’re going to see—back to the camera.